Konstantinos Minas: Minas and the "pseudo-Babrius" affair

 After his death suspicions of forgery or fraud by Minas relating to some alleged manuscript copies of Babrius were widely accepted.
 Modern scholarship labels some post-1850 Babrius material purportedly copied by Minas as by "pseudo-Babrius".
 George Cornewall Lewis advised the British Museum in London to purchase such pseudo-Babrius texts.
 The texts involved are now known as manuscript L.

 An account of the 1857 transaction between Minas and the British Museum was given by the Marquis de Queux de Saint-Hilaire, in an obituary of George Wyndham (1813–1875), a British Hellenist who had been a pupil of Minas in Paris in the 1820s.
 Wyndham acted as interpreter for Minas in London.
 In his account as related by the Marquis, the main transaction was the purchase of the codex from Minas, which was the original of the Boissonade edition (made from a copy by Minas).

 Babrius, a poet of the Second Sophistic, was in his own period a successful pedagogic author.
 Minas had already shown the contentious material in France to Johann Friedrich Dübner and Émile Egger, among others.
 Lewis was aware that the "pseudo-Babrius" material was not of comparable quality to the codex, but it was bought from Minas also, for a small sum.
 Lewis then published it, "for what it was worth".

-Lewis 1859 edition was entitled Babrii Fabulae Aesopeae: e codice manuscripto partem secundam.
+Lewis's 1859 edition was entitled Babrii Fabulae Aesopeae: e codice manuscripto partem secundam.
 It was widely rejected, as giving credibility to the authorship of Babrius, when internal evidence told strongly against: Lewis died in 1863.
 Carel Gabriel Cobet and Dübner condemned the manuscript L papers as forgery; there was some dissent at the time, from Hermann Sauppe and Theodor Bergk.
 John Conington wrote that he was convinced against the material by the earlier critical approach of Karl Lachmann.